supermeap123/SplinterTreev4/README.md

 - **Specific Model**: Use model-specific triggers (e.g., "claude", "gemini", "grok", etc.)
 - **Image Analysis**: Simply attach an image to your message
 - **File Processing**: Attach .txt or .md files
+- **Attachment-Only Processing**: Send a message with only attachments (images, text files) without any text

 ### Examples
 ```